jchristensen3/MyRecipe-App/README.md

 ## Future Goals

--I want to add restricted access for users
+- I want to add restricted access for users
--I want to add password authentication
+- I want to add password authentication
--I want to add more relationship models such as Days of the Week and catagories like Breakfast, lunch, Dinner, snacks etc.
+- I want to add more relationship models such as Days of the Week and catagories like Breakfast, lunch, Dinner, snacks etc.
--I want to touch up my CSS in my index page.
+- I want to touch up my CSS in my index page.
--I want to add an API for recipe ideas.
+- I want to add an API for recipe ideas.
--I want to add a search option and organize things alphabetically.
+- I want to add a search option and organize things alphabetically.
--I want to add nutrition facts and cook times.
+- I want to add nutrition facts and cook times.
--I want to be able to auto generate a week of meals from the database for the user.
+- I want to be able to auto generate a week of meals from the database for the user.
--I want the user to be able to organize meals by calories.
+- I want the user to be able to organize meals by calories.

 ## Wireframe